SaidulIslam16/Restaurant-Management/README.md

 ## On FrontEnd:

-- React for for fontend and state management
+- React for for fontend and state management.
-- SwiperJs for Review Section and some swiper features
+- SwiperJs for Review Section and some swiper features.
+- Responsive Carousel package for creating Homepage Carousel.
+- React router dom for Routing.
+- Reacting Rating for shwoing the Ratings.
 -